umalabs/authorization-enhanced-mail-system/README.md

 &emsp;A prototype implementation of the proposed solution would be interesting to build, which would serve as a proof of concept.

+## Acknowledgment

+&emsp;This work has benefited from the valuable discussions with Eve Maler, founder of WG-UMA [7], and Alec Laws, chair of WG-UMA [7].
+Both gave feedback that improved this paper's content.
+Last but not least, the UMA Work Group archives [8, 9] serve as a source of comprehensive information on authorization-related topics—many thanks to all involved.

 ## References

 <p class="references">